vktofly/vktofly.github.io/content/aboutme.md

 That's what drives me — the quiet, endless pursuit of understanding and the translation of that understanding into things that matter.

-My companies are simply extensions of this: Living organisms of knowledge that evolve as they operate, learn as they grow, and contribute to humanity's collective intelligence.
+My [companies and projects](/projects/) are simply extensions of this: Living organisms of knowledge that evolve as they operate, learn as they grow, and contribute to humanity's collective intelligence.

 This understanding of creation as responsibility—of the creator as hero—is explored in depth in my essay: [What is a Hero?](/blog/what-is-a-hero/)